Release date: 13 November 2020

 - not reopening the public café at County Hall, Chichester

 Councillor Paul Marshall, Leader of the Council, said: “I am under no illusions that some of these proposals are unpalatable for many of our residents and they are not decisions we want to take.
 The global pandemic has had a huge impact on our residents but it has also made our financial situation extremely challenging.
 The needs of our residents, be that older people needing care and support or vulnerable young children needing protection, are growing as the financial support we receive shrinks.
 That was the case before COVID-19 hit and is even more keenly felt as we battle a global pandemic and the local impact that is having.
 As our residents struggle with job losses and we see local businesses close as a result of the pandemic that also has a direct impact on the income we receive through council tax and business rates.
-We must focus the resources we have on protecting our most vulnerable and keeping people safe and that’s why we must look at our budget alongside the Reset Plan which sets out how we will move forward as a county.
+We must focus the resources we have on protecting our most vulnerable and keeping people safe and that’s why we must look at our budget alongside the Our Council Plan which sets out how we will move forward as a county.

 “However, we, like every local authority, have to take difficult decisions about things that really affect people’s lives.
 We do not do that lightly and I want to reassure residents that we will do everything possible to mitigate the impact where we can.
 We continue to lobby hard with national Government to help them to understand the impact of continuing increased demand, coupled with the pandemic, on local government.
 We have regularly briefed our local MPs on how local people are affected and continue to set out for them how this continued pressure on local authorities will impact on our communities and those we are here to support.”